 If you’re already claiming benefits

 Please don’t worry about your benefits being stopped if you can’t get to the job centre for your regular appointments.
-Since March 19 anyone receiving benefits does NOT have to attend job centre appointments for at least three months.
+Anyone receiving benefits does NOT have to attend job centre appointments until at least June 19.

 If you have to stay at home due to coronavirus, your compulsory work search and work availability requirements will be removed during this period.
 Similarly, if you’re unable to attend a reassessment for any of the benefits you receive, you’ll continue to receive these benefits until it’s possible to rearrange the reassessment.